JNRowe/vim-configs/localcfg/autocmd.rst

 .. note::

-    Doesn’t restore saved position for git buffers as that tends to not be useful.
+    Doesn’t restore saved position for :command:`git` buffers as that tends to not be useful.

 Make stdin buffers temporary by default.
 Potentially dangerous, but I only use them this way.